Instruction Anatomy

 If the Opcode will load data from Memory -or- is the TRAP instruction, the control unit must use sections of the Operands to calculate a 16-bit address from which to read data

-• For PC Offset Operands, the address in the PC to added to the PC Offset
+- For PC Offset Operands, the address in the PC is added to the PC Offset

 Fetch Operands